Restore Your Smile To Its Best Look

 Frequently Asked Questions

-Dental bridges can be fabricated using different materials, including gold alloys, non-precious alloys, porcelain, or a combination of these materials.
-At our practice, we primarily utilize porcelain for our dental bridge procedures.
+Bridges can be crafted from a variety of materials, including gold alloys, non-precious alloys, porcelain, or a blend of these.
+At our practice, porcelain is the primary material used for dental bridges.